 4. Complaints made anonymously or by a third party will be investigated to the extent possible.
 Anonymous reports may be made online at http://mtsu.edu/sexual-violence/reporting-form.php.

-5. After consultation with the OUC, if the investigator determines that the complaint contains an allegation of sexual misconduct, discrimination, and/or harassment, the investigator shall follow the procedures set forth in this policy to investigate and adjudicate the complaint.
+5. If the investigator determines after consulting with the OUC that the complaint contains an allegation of sexual misconduct, discrimination, and/or harassment covered by this policy, the investigator shall follow the procedures set forth in this policy to investigate and adjudicate the complaint.

 6. Only one person shall be identified as the primary investigator for a complaint.
 The primary investigator may assign investigatory duties to other properly trained individuals, as appropriate.

 7. Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent.

 a.
 If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation of the reason for that belief to the Assistant Vice President for Human Resource Services (HRS).
 The explanation must be submitted within three (3) business days, absent good cause, of the time when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
 The Assistant Vice President for HRS will determine if the facts warrant the appointment of a different investigator and will respond to the party in writing within three (3) business days, absent good cause.
 The decision of the Assistant Vice President for HRS shall be final.